 danah boyd has previously discussed the issues of privacy surrounding the Facebook newsfeed.
 But examples like Joi’s phantom engagement suggest that continuity exacerbates the issue.
 Even if I don’t mind sharing some or all of my activity with my “friends,” I might give pause knowing how that information disseminates under the “eternal now” of Facebook’s time horizon.

-, one of my former students, told me that he liked Facebook because it let him keep in loose contact with a wide variety and number of people, at limited attention cost.
-It makes sense: the newsfeed, despite its lamentably simplistic controls, allows me to quickly learn what's going on in everyone's lives.
+Mark Nelson, one of my former students, told me that he liked Facebook because it let him keep in loose contact with a wide variety and number of people, at limited attention cost.
+It makes sense: the newsfeed, despite its lamentably simplistic controls, allows me to quickly learn what’s going on in everyone’s lives.
 In some cases, I have legitimately felt this sensation.
-For example, I've enjoyed keeping up with my philosopher colleague Graham Harman
+For example, I’ve enjoyed keeping up with my philosopher colleague Graham Harman, who teaches at the American University in Cairo and whom I’ve never actually met in person.
+Or just this weekend, when I saw the first photos of game studies colleagues Constance Steinkuehler and Kurt Squire‘s new baby.

 But most of the time when I look at my feed, I see very little insight into the lives of my “friends.”
 Instead, I see their lives siphoned through the commercial sieve of Facebook.
 Take a look at one recent view: